mlakmal/angular/README.md

             /**
              * Could add the error to a service's collection,
              * add errors to $rootScope, log errors to remote web server,
              * or log locally.
-Or throw hard.
-It is entirely up to you.
+Or throw hard.This is TBD. will be updated in future.
              * throw exception;
              */
-            toastr.error(exception.msg, errorData);
+            //toastr.error(exception.msg, errorData);
         };
     }
     ```